 Whether you’re an R or a D, it is more than likely that you have swapped positions to attain or maintain power.
 You cannot, as eminent libertarian commentator Tom Woods says, violate the 3×5 card of allowable opinion because you need to appease your masters and ensure you satisfy the public’s tastes, not going against conventional wisdom.

 As the saying goes, there’s no accounting for the public’s taste.
 This is why it is difficult to rise to higher office on a campaign of dismantling the Federal Reserve System, abolishing the Ex-Im Bank, or withdrawing from NATO and the U.N.
 An independent and contrarian opinion is not permitted.
-Otherwise, you will face the wrath of the establishment – just ask President Trump, former Representative Ron Paul, or Rep. Gabbard.We value your comments!
-Please weigh in on our comment section below.
+Otherwise, you will face the wrath of the establishment – just ask President Trump, former Representative Ron Paul, or Rep. Gabbard.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com